sourcegraph/openctx/lib/ui-react/README.md

-# OpenCodeGraph React UI library
+# OpenCtx React UI library

-The `@opencodegraph/ui-react` package contains OpenCodeGraph UI components for use in React applications.
+The `@openctx/ui-react` package contains OpenCtx UI components for use in React applications.